Portada para Ocean Tribute Award - Sealabs 2025 Winner

 Monitoring temperature helps researchers track global warming effects and predict shifts in marine biodiversity and habitats.

-SEALABS TEAM
+THE SEALABS TEAM

 DANIEL ROLLERI